Naaafis/Senior_Design/README.md

 # Senior_Design
-Repository for storing code for our
+Repository for storing code for our Senior Design Project